cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 </p>
 </details>

-- now test the Db using the same tests as during the previous exercises.
+Now test the Db using the same tests as during the previous exercises.
   1. Exec onto the pod and use pgadmin to test.
   2. `kubectl port-forward <pod_name>  5432:5432` and use a local DB viewer.